emmercm/piradio/README.md

 - Make sure SSH is only allowed for users with passwords, or configure SSH to only use keys for authentication.

 ##### Web Server
-To can edit `CherryPy.conf` to change what port the CherryPy web server runs on.
-By default it runs on port 80.
+You can edit `CherryPy.conf` to change what port the CherryPy web server runs on.
+By default it runs on port 80 (requires root).

 ### Execution
 To execute `piradio` run the following: